DataFire/Integrations/integrations/generated/google_androidpublisher/README.md

     * items [Prorate](#prorate)
   * start [MonthDay](#monthday)

+### SubscriptionCancelSurveyResult
+* SubscriptionCancelSurveyResult `object`: Information provided by the user when they complete the subscription cancellation flow (cancellation reason survey).
+  * cancelSurveyReason `integer`: The cancellation reason the user chose in the survey.
+Possible values are:
+  * userInputCancelReason `string`: The customized input cancel reason from the user.
+Only present when cancelReason is 0.

 ### SubscriptionDeferralInfo
 * SubscriptionDeferralInfo `object`: A SubscriptionDeferralInfo contains the data needed to defer a subscription purchase to a future expiry time.
   * desiredExpiryTimeMillis `string`: The desired next expiry time to assign to the subscription, in milliseconds since the Epoch.
 The given time must be later/greater than the current expiry time for the subscription.